CloudChi/FX-Framework/Error_Trapping_Returning.md

 ## Common Coding

 In common coding practices:
-- Error thrown by subscript
+- Subscript has an error
-- **NOT** caught
+- Error is **NOT** passed to calling script
-- Therefore doesn't shortcircuit any calling scripts
+- Calling script proceeds as if subscript performed as expected
-  - Which may have unexpected outcomes
+  - This can have unintended consequences

 ```mermaid
 graph LR